1101 - Criminal Background Check and Employee Reporting of Arrests

 2.4.3.
 A principal or supervisor shall report offense information received from the licensed educator as soon as reasonably possible to Human Resources.

 2.4.4.
-The Director of Human Resources or designee shall electronically report arrest or offense information received from licensed educators to the Utah State Office of Education (USOE).
+The Director of Human Resources or designee shall electronically report arrest or offense information received from licensed educators to the Utah State Board of Education (USBE).

 2.4.5.
 The licensed educator shall report for work following the arrest and notice to the principal/supervisor unless directed not to report for work by administration.